d-kwiat/gtg/index.md

 # Welcome

 This website lets you explore the [concept of a genomic transmission graph](underlying-concepts.md) for modelling parasite transmission dynamics and population genetics.
-It accompanies the paper on this topic in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22).
+It is best used in conjunction with the paper on this topic in [Wellcome Open Research](https://wellcomeopenresearch.org/articles/8-22).

 Before getting started, take a quick look at [how to use this book](how-to-use-this-book.md) as it contains worked examples with Python code that you can run in the cloud for yourself even if you are new to programming.